kiegroup/kie-tests/performance-tests/remotewb-performance-tests/README.md

 * remoteAPI = `REST` or `JMS` (it's not possible to test both at once)
 * username - admin application user for most of the performance tests
-* host - if different to `localhost` it has to be changed in the scripts (`addUser.sh` and `deploy.sh`) and in distribution management of workbench-assets' `pom.xml` too
+* host - if different to `localhost` it has to be changed in distribution management of workbench-assets' `pom.xml`
-* sslEnabled - if SSL is enabled it has to be configured on the application server and keystore information provided!
+* sslEnabled - if SSL is enabled it has to be configured on the application server and keystore information provided through the properties `workbench.jms.ssl.keystoreLocation` and `workbench.jms.ssl.keystorePassword`!